Pre-processing reads

 Note that these steps are applied to any script or executable file that I use.

-I run it from the directory above raw_data/:
+I run it from the directory above raw_data/

 fastqc.sh

-The output in fastqc_check/ provides a HTML file with all of the FastQC stats.
+provides a HTML file with all of the FastQC stats.
 The one I am interested in is the plot of read quality:

 This is an example of the quality from one of the sequencing runs.
 Notice that the read quality drops towards the end of the reads, particularly in the reverse reads; this is normal.
 The advantage of merging these paired-end reads later is that the quality can be improved (if overlapping bases are the same in both reads, there is a higher likelihood that the correct base was called) so there is no need for trimming here.